 - The Masquerade: The Fathers' scheme; their war with the Friends.

 - No New Fashions in the Future: Subverted.
 Edwardian suits and groovy sixties dresses are both back in style.
 There's also a sixties music revival going on, including several lounge-style covers of famous pop songs.

 - Offing the Offspring: Josie kills Grace, her daughter.

-- Shout-Out: Animal Crackers included a song titled "Hello, I Must Be Going".
+- Animal Crackers included a song titled "Hello, I Must Be Going".
 It was the title of the final episode of the miniseries, and the song itself was sung by villain Senator Kreutzer (Robert Loggia) as he died.

 - T.S.
 Eliot's "The Hollow Men" and Walt Whitman's "O Captain, My Captain" serve as the anthems of the Fathers and the Friends.